A vital support system for families struggling with mental illness

 - Provide support during acute crisis

-Families, youth, and healing partnerships.33Clients receiving youth mentorship services73Clients receiving family partner services44Family members served by bilingual Spanish speaking family partners
+Families, Youth, and Healing Partnerships By the Numbers33Clients receiving youth mentorship services73Clients receiving family partner services44Family members served by bilingual Spanish speaking family partners

 Success StoryThe Miller Family